 |1.||File the Free Application for Federal Student Aid (FAFSA)

-All newly accepted students who wish to be considered for financial aid (Federal, State and Pace institutional aid) must file a Free Application for Federal Student Aid (FAFSA).
-The Pace priority submission deadline for FAFSA is February 15, 2016.
-The 2016-2017 FAFSA is available for completion at www.fafsa.ed.gov.
+All newly accepted students who wish to be considered for financial aid (Federal, State and Pace institutional aid) must file a Free Application for Federal Student Aid (FAFSA) by November 15, 2016, or within 10 days of your acceptance.
+You can apply online at www.fafsa.ed.gov.

 What you will need in order to file your FAFSA: